networknt/light-doc/content/en/concern/api-key.md

 # ApiKey Authentication Security Configuration for light-4j
 # Enable ApiKey Authentication Handler, default is false.
 enabled: ${apikey.enabled:false}
+# If API key hash is enabled.
+The API key will be hashed with PBKDF2WithHmacSHA1 before it is
+# stored in the config file.
+It is more secure than put the encrypted key into the config file.
+# The default value is false.
+If you want to enable it, you need to use the following repo
+# https://github.com/networknt/light-hash command line tool to hash the clear text key.
+hashEnabled: ${apikey.hashEnabled:false}
 # path prefix to the api key mapping.
 It is a list of map between the path prefix and the api key
 # for apikey authentication.
 In the handler, it loops through the list and find the matching path
 # prefix.
 Once found, it will check if the apikey is equal to allow the access or return an error.